garretyoder/app-theme-engine/README.md

 # Tags

-As a recap, tags are applied to views like this:
+If you haven't used tags before, they can be applied to views directly from your XML layouts:

 ```xml
 <View